Health and Wellness

 Student Counseling Services provides free and confidential mental health care services for all currently enrolled USM students.

-Fall 2020 classes will end prior to the Thanksgiving break, and final exams will be held online the week of November 30.
-The Spring 2021 calendar has been modified, and full term classes will begin on January 20.
+Spring 2021 full term classes will begin on January 20.
 Face coverings are required during in-person classes, and physical distancing modifications have been made to classrooms and other spaces.

 Within SOAR, classes are designated as chat, online or include a building and room number for face-to-face or hybrid classes.
 Students should review their schedule in SOAR to confirm the format for each course.
 All classes will include online content housed in Canvas.